thindil/steamsky/README.md

 ## Build game from sources

-To build it, you need:
+To build it (works on Linux and Windows too), you need:

 * compiler - GCC with enabled Ada support or (best option) GNAT from: